laboshinl/openstack/README.md

 The recipe defines openstack-related firewalld services.
 It also adds external and internal interfaces to 'public' and 'internal' zones rescectively.

-This recipe does some configuration common for all nodes.
+This recipe produces some common for all nodes initial configuration.

-1. Adds private ssh key to id_rsa and punlic key to authorized_keys
+Copy private ssh key to id_rsa and add public key to authorized_keys Disable NetworkManager
+Disable IPv6
+Write openstack credential to root's .bashrc

 ## centos_cloud::firewall